hypothesis/lms/README.markdown

 4. Navigate to the settings of a course in canvas.

-5. Navigate to the Apps tab, then the App Configurations.
+5. Navigate to the Apps tab, then click the "View App Configurations" button.

-6. Add an application, and select the 'Paste XML' option from the dropdown.
+6. Add an application with the "+ App" button, and then select the 'Paste XML' option from the dropdown in the "Add App" modal.

 7. Copy your consumer key and secret into the canvas form you received previously from the welcome page.